 If you choose to manage your abortion outside of the formal medical system, be sure to read our sections:

 The biggest question people have about self-managed care is where to get pills and how to ensure they are real.
-In early 2017, we did a study to test the reliability of 16 websites that claimed to see abortion pills.
-Click here to view a "Report Card" of some of the websites we ordered from, including information about their pricing, shipping times, and product quality.
+In early 2017, we did a study to test the reliability of websites that claimed to see abortion pills.
+Click here to view a "Report Card" of some of the websites we have received real product from, including information about their pricing, shipping times, and product quality.

 Other places to find pills:

 Some people who choose to self-manage their abortions have found misoprostol available for sale in bodegas, farmacias, flea markets, and other local community medicine sellers.

 Some people who choose to self-manage their abortions obtain abortion pills while traveling or from friends who have traveled.
 Mifepristone plus misoprostol abortion "kits" are sold in some countries at the pharmacy, without a prescription.
 Those who travel to Mexico or Latin American countries have discovered that misoprostol is available over-the-counter and sold at a low cost in these countries.

 In your medicine cabinet.